Deal or No Deal (Australian game show): Dash for Cash

 Dash for Cash is an endgame feature introduced in 2013 where the player is given a special offer of approximately half of the maximum prize available at that point, and is offered if that maximum prize is $5,000 or less.
 If the player takes this special deal then the game ends immediately and no further cases are eliminated.

 Second Chance

 The Second Chance is an endgame feature introduced in 2013 where the player is given an opportunity to switch the deal with one of the previous offers made earlier in the game, selected at random.
 When it is activated, a "Dealette" model will give a button to the contestant, which is pressed to confirm their decision to take the switched deal.

 Quick Cash

 In the 2024 reboot, randomly throughout the game, the Banker will give a certain amount of cash to them if they can impress the audience, or the Banker.

 Consolation Prize

-In the 2024 reboot, players may receive $250 if they played very well and were just unlucky in the end and end up winning a small amount less than $50 if they had a compassionate reason that they deserved a bit more money.
+In the 2024 reboot, unlucky players may be given a $250 consolation prize.